This post was most recently updated on July 31st, 2022.2 min read.

 I suspect this can happen with any x86 runtimeIdentifier, but the one I had specified in my .csproj-file was this:

 This value (or similar) is required for a self-contained ASP.NET Core deployment.
-And I’m sure there’s a few other reasons why you might need it in the file.
+And I’m sure there are a few other reasons why you might need it in the file.

 My investigation led me to this issue on GitHub, which proposes a solution – but alas, the solution they had (changing the RuntimeIdentifier as follows) didn’t work for me.